French government to sue E.Leclerc over supplier relations

 The government had already filed a legal complaint against E.Leclerc over its relations with suppliers in 2011, but the claim was dismissed in September by the Paris commercial court.

 Last week, Moscovici urged retailers not to pass on a rise in sales tax to shoppers, amid growing public frustration over tax hikes.
-The call got a frosty reception as retailers say that high labor costs and taxes are squeezing their profits.

-Reporting by Jean-Baptiste Vey and Pascale Denis; Editing by Leigh Thomas and Alison Williams
+The call got a frosty reception as retailers say that high labour costs and taxes are squeezing their profits.
+(Reporting by Jean-Baptiste Vey and Pascale Denis; Editing by Leigh Thomas and Alison Williams)